porkhack/porkhack21-part1shipping/README.md

 Content-Location: "/resources/1pnoUVMJ7nsQpdmb91CcIG781sv"
 ```

 Now, we have a resource containing an `asns` key which links to our `asns` resource.
-A "link" is just an object that looks like a "compressed" resource: i.e. it just has an `_id` key.
+This means that you can append the key to the end of a URL that ends at this resource, and OADA will take you to the linked resource.  i.e. `/resources/1pnoUVMJ7nsQpdmb91CcIG781sv/asns` will go to the first resource we created.  **You can append any keys in a resource to the URL (nested keys joined with `/`) and get the value at that key.**.

 Finally, let's link the trellisfw resource into bookmarks to complete the setup.
-We're going to switch from POST to PUT.
-All writes to OADA **deep merge** the "body" of the request into the existing resource, and increment the `_rev` on the resource.
+We're going to switch from POST to PUT. **All writes to OADA deep merge the "body" of the request into the existing resource,** and increment the `_rev` on the resource.
 In fact, a POST is actually just a PUT that appends a `ksuid` on the end of the URL.
 ```http
 PUT /bookmarks
 Host: localhost